porco-rosso-j/aztec-mobile-wallet-dry/DEVELOP.md

 <img width="838" alt="Screenshot 2024-09-27 at 14 03 53" src="https://github.com/user-attachments/assets/96ac963f-112a-41ea-84a2-e4547dea7dbb">

 Select `My Mac (Designed for iPhone)` as the `Device Target`.
-And click the Build button at the top left corner of your xcode project.
+After waiting a bit til indexing finishes, click the Build button at the top left corner of your Xcode project.
 It takes a few minutes to build the project.

 ### After successfull build